austinczarnecki/puzzlenode/README.md

-This is my solution to the puzzle number 3 at http://www.puzzlenode.com/
+These are my solutions to ruby puzzles found at http://www.puzzlenode.com/

-Test the puzzle by running spelling.rb and passing the name of the input file as the first argument.
+Test puzzle number 3 by running spelling.rb and passing the name of the input file as the first argument.